 Pursuing Compensation for a Work Injury

 After being hurt at work, you are forced to deal with all sorts of issues.
 You may need a lot of medical care, including surgeries, medications, and physical therapy.
 Treatment and recovery could have you out of work for weeks or months.
-Depending on the type and extent of the injury, you may have long-term or permanent limitations that alter the jobs you can take, which in turn, reduces your potential earning capacity.
-Through all of this, you have to deal with the physical pain and emotional distress associated with being out of work and trying to get back to providing for yourself and your family.
+Depending on the type and extent of the injury, you may have long-term or permanent limitations that alter the jobs you can take, which in turn reduces your potential earning capacity.
+Through all of this, you have to deal with the physical pain and emotional distress from being out of work and trying to get back to providing for yourself and your family.

 Because of all of the consequences of a work-related injury, you have the right to pursue a number of damages, including: